Branching And Release

 npm publication supports two modes:

-1. trusted steady-state publish through GitHub Actions OIDC after the package already exists on npm
+1. trusted steady-state publish through GitHub Actions OIDC after npm trusted publishing is configured on the package

 2. token bootstrap or fallback publish through repository secret NPM_PUBLISH_TOKEN